A history of the Texas-Alabama football series

 The game was a defensive struggle, with the two teams combining for less than 400 offensive yards and gaining barely 2.5 yards per carry.
 Texas’s defense held Alabama to just four first downs.
 Alabama’s best chance at a touchdown came after a 49-yard pass that advanced the ball inside the UT 10-yard line, but a goal-line stand by the Longhorns resulted in a turnover on downs.
 The vast majority of UT’s possessions began deep on their own side of the field, and Alabama’s defense, which included future Dallas Cowboys linebacker Lee Roy Jordan, rarely let Texas have sustained drives.
 Jordan, a sophomore who played center and linebacker for the Crimson Tide, was voted the game’s outstanding lineman after its conclusion.

-A 3rd quarter field goal gave Alabama a 3-0 lead, which it held until Texas was able to put together a 71-yard drive that burned much of the 4th quarter’s clock and ended with a game-tying field goal by Dan Petty with 3:44 remaining.
-That field goal was set up two minutes earlier by a fourth down conversion on a screen pass off a fake field goal attempt, a play Texas had used earlier that year against Texas A&M and which Alabama was ready for but was still unable to stop.
-Petty later missed a would-be game-winning field goal attempt in the game’s final seconds.
+A third quarter field goal gave Alabama a 3-0 lead, which it held until Texas was able to put together a 71-yard drive that burned much of the 4th quarter’s clock and ended with a game-tying field goal by Dan Petty with 3:44 remaining.
+That field goal was set up two minutes earlier by a fourth-down conversion on a screen pass off a fake field-goal attempt, a play Texas had used earlier that year against Texas A&M and which Alabama was ready for but was still unable to stop.
+Petty later missed a would-be game-winning field-goal attempt in the game’s final seconds.

 Petty, a senior from Texarkana, spent most of his time at UT as a reserve tackle, but his talent for kicking was discovered toward the end of his career.
-As a senior in 1960 he was the team’s primary placekicker and made five out of six field goal attempts and 10 of 15 PAT attempts during the regular season, and one of his field goals provided all of UT’s points in a 3-2 win over TCU on November 12.
+As a senior in 1960 he was the team’s primary placekicker and made 5-of-6 field-goal attempts and 10-of-15 PAT attempts during the regular season, and one of his field goals provided all of UT’s points in a 3-2 win over TCU on November 12.

 1964

-Alabama’s team, led by senior quarterback and future Pro Football Hall of Famer Joe Namath, won all ten of its regular season games and held the top spot in the AP poll going into the bowl games.
-Alabama had spent much of the season in the top three, then took over the #1 ranking after that spot’s previous holder, Notre Dame, was upset by USC in its regular season finale.
+Alabama’s team, led by senior quarterback and future Pro Football Hall of Famer Joe Namath, won all 10 of its regular season games and held the top spot in the AP poll going into the bowl games.
+Alabama had spent much of the season in the top three, then took over the No. 1 ranking after that spot’s previous holder, Notre Dame, was upset by USC in its regular-season finale.

-Alabama added ten points to its total in the second half while keeping Texas out of the end zone, and Namath finished the game with 298 passing yards, but Texas held on for the 21-17 win.
-Despite the loss to Texas, Alabama was recognized as the season’s national champion due to finishing #1 in the final AP and coaches poll (UPI) rankings (which were taken before the bowl games), though Arkansas, which went undefeated and was ranked 2nd in both of those polls at the close of the regular season, also claims a national championship by virtue of a poll by the Football Writers Association of America (FWAA).
+Alabama added 10 points to its total in the second half while keeping Texas out of the end zone, and Namath finished the game with 298 passing yards, but Texas held on for the 21-17 win.
+Despite the loss to Texas, Alabama was recognized as the season’s national champion due to finishing No. 1 in the final AP and Coaches Poll (UPI) rankings (which were taken before the bowl games), though Arkansas, which went undefeated and was ranked second in both of those polls at the close of the regular season, also claims a national championship by virtue of a poll by the Football Writers Association of America (FWAA).

 in 1968, Hudson and Sauer, along with their former Longhorn teammates John Elliott and Pete Lammons and their one-time Orange Bowl nemesis Joe Namath, were all starters on a New York Jets team that won that season’s AFL Championship and then upset the NFL’s Baltimore Colts in Super Bowl III.